SanderMertens/flecs/docs/Queries.md

 - Queries can be created with the Flecs APIs or by using the Flecs Query Language, which enables query creation in [tools like the explorer](https://www.flecs.dev/explorer/).

 - The Flecs REST API has a query endpoint which can be used to build remote game servers.

+Query features are configurable with two addons that are enabled by default:
+ - `FLECS_CACHED_QUERIES`: aforementioned cached query support
+ - `FLECS_QUERY_PLANS`: advanced query features such as operators, relationships, variables

 ## Definitions